pypi/warehouse/docs/user/api/index.md

 use our RSS feeds.

 No new integrations should use the XML-RPC APIs as they are planned for deprecation.
-Existing consumers should migrate to JSON/RSS/Legacy APIs.
+Existing consumers should migrate to JSON/RSS/[Index APIs].

+[Index APIs]: ./index-api.md
+[using your own index mirror or cache]: https://packaging.python.org/guides/index-mirrors-and-caches/